 Finally, make your CTAs as big and visible as possible.
 Use buttons with contrasting colors to your blog’s theme to help them stand out from the design.
 This way, visitors won’t miss them and will be compelled to take action on them.

 Let’s switch gears a little bit and talk about factors that Google loves before they even crawl your site.
 The title is the first thing that people see about your page because it is displayed in Google’s Search Engine Results Pages or SERPs.
-Therefore, it is paramount to make your titles indicate that it will deliver on what the searcher is looking for.
+Therefore, it is paramount to make your titles indicate that they will deliver on what the searcher is looking for.

 Make sure that the content delivers on the promise of the title to avoid having them leave your site right away after clicking (more on this later).
 Ideally, include the name of the company at the end of the title so users can associate the content with your brand.
 However, only do this if you have a place in your title to do so.